emmaluisewindges0110/BLA-group/docs/index.rst

     cd build
     cmake ..
     make

-To use ASC-bla in your code, set the compiler include path properly, and include the header files
+To use bla-group in your code, set the compiler include path properly, and include the header files

 ..  code-block::